Table of contents

 - Can be very invasive if the patient is not cooperating.

-- Not a great deal of reliable cannabinoid-based tablets or pills are available out there, and cannabinoids may not necessarily be best ingested using this method.
+- Not many reliable cannabinoid-based tablets or pills are available, and cannabinoids may not be best ingested using this method.

 - For those who are tired of taking loads of different pills, adding another one may not be psychologically beneficial unless there is a significant reduction in the need to take lots of other pills.